sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/conditional.md

 ## Overview

 Use the conditional transform to output different values depending on simple conditional logic.
-This is a convenience transform - the same capability can be implemented with a "static" transform, but this transform has greater simplicity and null-safe error checking.
+This is a convenient transform - the same capability can be implemented with a "static" transform, but this transform has greater simplicity and null-safe error checking.

 :::note Other Considerations